 Revenue produced through these medical hospitals is guided towards payments to bondholders.

-Municipal bonds are a type of debt instruments that are given on the behalf of municipal corporations or bodies associated with them the nation over.
+Municipal bonds are a type of debt instrument that is given on behalf of municipal corporations or bodies associated with them the nation.

-Revenue raised through municipal bonds is directed towards financing projects focused on the economic development of the region being referred to.
+Revenue raised through municipal bonds is directed toward financing projects focused on the economic development of the region being referred to.